Zilliqa/Zilliqa/README.md

 * OpenSSL
 * Jsoncpp
 * Leveldb
+* Cmake

 For a debian-based system, you can use the following command to install the dependencies:
-`sudo apt-get install libboost-all-dev libssl-dev libleveldb-dev libjsoncpp-dev `
+`sudo apt-get install libboost-all-dev libssl-dev libleveldb-dev libjsoncpp-dev cmake`

 # Running Zilliqa locally (using 10 shard nodes and DS node locally)
 Build Zilliqa from the source.